+1. The conditions of detention

-- 39. The Government submitted that the applicant had failed to exhaust the domestic remedies.
-It was open to him to complain about the conditions of his detention under section 13 of the Law on Conditions for Holding Arrested and Detained Persons, which he had failed to do. - 40.
-The applicant submitted that as he had not had the benefit of legal advice during his detention he had not been aware of any appeal procedure against conditions of detention, since bringing such complaints was not general practice.
-Thus, no appeal procedure was sufficiently accessible to him.
-In any event, the existence of an appeal procedure in law did not absolve the authorities from their obligation to ensure adequate conditions of detention. - 41.
-The Court reiterates that the only remedies to be exhausted are those which are effective.
+37. The Government submitted that the applicant had failed to exhaust domestic remedies.
+It was open to him to complain about the conditions of his detention under section 13 of the Law on Conditions for Holding Arrested and Detained Persons, which he had failed to do.

+38. The applicant submitted that as he had not had the benefit of legal advice during his detention he had not been aware of any appeal procedure against conditions of detention, since bringing such complaints was not general practice.
+In any event, this was an ineffective remedy since any complaint was likely only to result in him being moved to a different cell with the same conditions.
+Furthermore, the existence of an appeal procedure in law did not absolve the authorities from their obligation to ensure adequate conditions of detention.

+39. The Court reiterates that the only remedies to be exhausted are those which are effective.
 It is incumbent on the Government claiming non-exhaustion to satisfy the Court that the remedy was an effective one, available in theory and in practice at the relevant time, that is to say, that it was accessible, was one which was capable of providing redress in respect of the applicant's complaints and offered reasonable prospects of success.
 Once this burden of proof has been satisfied, it falls to the applicant to establish that the remedy advanced by the Government was in fact exhausted, or was for some reason inadequate and ineffective in the particular circumstances of the case, or that there existed special circumstances absolving him or her from this requirement (see Kalashnikov v.
 Russia (dec.), no. 47095/99, 18 September 2001, and Melnik v.
-Ukraine, no. 72286/01, § 67, 28 March 2006). - 42.
-The Court further emphasises that Article 35 § 1 of the Convention must be applied with some degree of flexibility and without excessive formalism.
+Ukraine, no. 72286/01, § 67, 28 March 2006).

+40. The Court further emphasises that Article 35 § 1 of the Convention must be applied with some degree of flexibility and without excessive formalism.
 Moreover, the rule of exhaustion of domestic remedies is neither absolute nor capable of being applied automatically.
-In reviewing whether the rule has been observed, it is essential to have regard to the existence of formal remedies in the legal system of the State concerned, the general legal and political context in which they operate, as well as the particular circumstances of the case and whether the applicant did everything that could reasonably be expected in order to exhaust available domestic remedies (ibid.). - 43.
-In the present case, the Government claimed that the applicant had had a remedy at his disposal, namely that he could have lodged a complaint under section 13 of the Law on Conditions for Holding Arrested and Detained Persons.
+In reviewing whether the rule has been observed, it is essential to have regard to the existence of formal remedies in the legal system of the State concerned, the general legal and political context in which they operate, as well as the particular circumstances of the case and whether the applicant did everything that could reasonably be expected in order to exhaust available domestic remedies (ibid.).

+41. In the present case, the Government claimed that the applicant had had a remedy at his disposal, namely that he could have lodged a complaint under section 13 of the Law on Conditions for Holding Arrested and Detained Persons.
 The Court observes, however, that the Government did not produce any evidence to demonstrate that the remedy relied on was sufficient and effective.
-They failed even to specify to which of the numerous authorities mentioned in that provision the applicant was supposed to apply and what specific measures could have been taken by them to provide redress for the applicant's complaints, especially taking into account that the issues raised by the applicant were apparently of a structural nature and did not only concern the applicant's personal situation (see the relevant CPT reports at paragraphs 35-37 above).
+They failed even to specify to which of the numerous authorities mentioned in that provision the applicant was supposed to apply and what specific measures could have been taken by them to provide redress for the applicant's complaints, especially taking into account that the issues raised by the applicant were apparently of a structural nature and did not only concern the applicant's personal situation (see the relevant CPT reports at paragraphs 30-32 above).
 The Government's objection as to non-exhaustion must therefore be dismissed.

-44. The Court notes that this complaint is not manifestly ill-founded within the meaning of Article 35 § 3 of the Convention.
+42. The Court notes that this complaint is not manifestly ill-founded within the meaning of Article 35 § 3 of the Convention.
 It further notes that it is not inadmissible on any other grounds.
 It must therefore be declared admissible.